-I am a Senior Lecturer in Development Studies and the Coordinator of Development Studies at the Department of Government and in relation to the Bachelor Programme on Peace and Development.
-I am course convener of the course Development Policy in Practice.
+I am a Senior Lecturer in Development Studies and the Coordinator of Development Studies at the Department of Government and in the Bachelor Programme on Peace and Development.
+I am a course convener of the course Development Policy in Practice.
 I also teach in the courses Gender, Power, and Institutions and Gender and Economic Development.
-I have a long experience of teaching methodology courses and I am currently involved in the MA-course in Methods.
+I have a long experience of teaching methodology courses.
 I supervise both undergraduate and graduate students.

 I earned my doctorate in 2010 and my dissertation was entitled Men in Politics.
 Revisiting Patterns of Gendered Parliamentary Representation in Thailand and Beyond.
 The dissertation explores how male parliamentary dominance is maintained by investigating the role clientelist networks play in electoral politics in Thailand.

-My most recent publications include (2018) "The Overreprsentation of Men" in the Oxford Encyclopedia of Politics, (2017) "Political parties, formal selection criteria, and gendered parliamentary representation" (with Pär Zetterberg) in Party Politics, "Honor and Political Violence.
-Micro-level findings from a survey in Thailand" in Journal of Peace Research.
+My most recent publications include (2019) "How is Political Violence Gendered?
+Disentangling Motives, Forms and Impacts" (with Gabrielle Bardall and Jennifer Piscopo) in Political Studies, "Violent boyhoods, masculine honor ideology, and political violence: Survey findings from Thailand" (with Karen Brounéus and Erik Melander) in Journal of Interpersonal Violence, (2018) "Men's Political Representation" in the Oxford Encyclopedia of Politics, and (2017) "Political parties, formal selection criteria, and gendered parliamentary representation" (with Pär Zetterberg) in Party Politics.
 My book Gender, Informal Institutions and Political Recruitment.
 Understanding Male Dominance in Parliamentary Representation was published in 2013 (and in paperback 2015) with Palgrave Macmillan).

 I am co-editing the book series Feminist Institutionalist Perspectives at Rowman & Littlefield.
-I am an editorial board member of the Journal of Politics, Groups, and Identities, Research & Politics, Politics & Gender, and Tidskrift för genusvetenskap.
+I am an editorial board member of the Journal of Politics, Groups, and Identities, Research & Politics and Tidskrift för genusvetenskap.

 Please contact the directory administrator for the organization (department or similar) to correct possible errors in the information.